pradeeshb93/podinfo/README.md

  App

  * application is exposed using nginx and gunicorn.
 The app.py under app director is used to fetch the pod ip using python k8s client.

+ Dockerfile

- * Build the docker images and push it to docker hub.
+ Build the docker images and push it to docker hub.

  docker build -t poddata:tag-1 .